ronalfy/slash-edit/readme.txt

 If you choose to use this filter, you'll need to <a href="http://codex.wordpress.org/Settings_Permalinks_Screen">update your permalinks</a> or deactivate and reactivate the Slash Edit plugin.

+== Screenshots ==

+1. Slash Edit when editing a post on the front-end.

 == Changelog ==

 = 1.1.1 =
 * Updated 2015-08-20 - Ensuring WordPress 4.3 compatibility
 * Updated 2015-04-19 - Ensuring WordPress 4.2 compatibility
 * Updated 2014-12-11 - Ensuring WordPress 4.1 compatibility
 * Released 2014-11-13
 * Fixing endpoint when page is created with same slug as the endpoint